anodyne/nova/README.md

 Current Version
 ---------------
-Beta (0.9.1-pre)
+Beta (0.9.2-pre)

 Last Update
 -----------
-01 January 2010
+03 January 2010

 Latest Changes
 --------------
+* fixed bug in write controller with a missing $
+* fixed bug with wrong link to the edit character bio page when viewing a character bio
-* updated the basic install files
+* updated the basic install data
-* updated the language files
-* updated some of the login view files
+* updated some of the system constants
-* updated the colorbox plugin to version 1.3.5
-* updated the login head include to pull in the countdown script
-* added the december 2009 changelog archive
-* added the countdown script

 Known Issues
 ------------